sinnie/learn_web_dev/node/cors.md

 As you can see, to enable cross-origin sharing, permissions must set on the server.
 These permissions on the server will tell the browser what is allowed, and the browser then enforces those rules.

-For an Express server, that code comes in the form of middleware before the api routes.
+For an Express server, that code comes in the form of middleware before the API routes.

 ```javascript
 app.use((req, res, next) => {